1. Home

 How Much Does an Energy Audit Cost?

-The typical price range for an energy audit is between $100 - $500, depending on the size of your home and the complexity of the testing.
+The typical price range for an energy audit is between $100 and $500, depending on the size of your home and the complexity of the testing.
 Talk to the auditor about the price difference between a basic or comprehensive audit and everything that is included in the services.

 In some areas, your utility provider might offer free or discounted audits.
 But keep in mind that these free services aren’t as comprehensive as the services offered by an energy auditor.
-Most utility audits only identify surface-level issues, while a full-service energy audit is more detailed.
+Most utility audits only address surface-level issues, while a full-service energy audit is more detailed.

 Are There Incentives for Energy Audits?

 The Inflation Reduction Act put in place a tax credit for energy audits (among many other energy efficiency improvements).
 You can claim 30% of the audit’s cost as a tax credit, up to $150, as long as your chosen auditor meets certain criteria, like being certified by one of a few organizations.
+The credit is now set to expire at the end of 2025.

 In some areas, state and local governments offer rebates or incentives for both the audits and energy-efficient upgrades recommended as a result of the audit.